schochastics/congress/README.md

-# Positions to niches: Interval representations of co-voting behavior
+# Legislators’ roll-call voting behavior increasinglycorresponds to intervals in the political spectrum

 This repository contains material to reproduce the results from the paper

-> David Schoch and Ulrik Brandes "Positions to niches: Interval representations of co-voting behavior"
+> David Schoch and Ulrik Brandes "Legislators’ roll-call voting behavior increasinglycorresponds to intervals in the political spectrum"

-*(under review)*
+*(currently in Revise & Resubmit)*

 # Session Info